w3c/svgwg/master/styling.md

 attributes contribute to the
 <a href="https://drafts.csswg.org/css-cascade-3/#preshint">author level</a>
-of the cascade, followed by all other author-level style sheets, and have specificity 0.</p>
+of the cascade, followed by all other author-level style sheets, and have specificity 0.

 <p>Since presentation attributes are parsed as CSS values, not declarations, an
 <a href="https://www.w3.org/TR/2011/REC-CSS2-20110607/cascade.html#important-rules"><span class="prop-value">!important</span> declaration</a>
-within a presentation attribute will cause it to have an <a>invalid value</a>.
+within a presentation attribute will cause it to have an [=invalid value=].
 See <a href="types.html#presentation-attribute-css-value">Attribute syntax</a>
-for details on how presentation attributes are parsed.</p>
+for details on how presentation attributes are parsed.

 <p>Not all style properties that can affect SVG rendering have a corresponding
 presentation attribute.